PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The nested convergence call and the following diagnostics-aware normalization- pad cleanup boundary are unchanged.

+The immediately following indexed InstanceNorm residual/Mul/Concat/Conv owner has three direct production calls plus one nested convergence call.
+Its fixed one-counter result is complete mutation evidence because pruning occurs only after a positive rewrite.
+The first terminal and second very-late direct calls remain raw, the third is retained as `_pre_terminal_affine_instancenorm_residual_mul_concat_stats`, and the nested call consumes its counter through the convergence guard.

+Strict characterization selects only the second direct call for a future `_very_late_instancenorm_residual_mul_concat_stats` assignment.
+It fixes the captured `_very_late_instancenorm_post_bias_stats` predecessor and following live-LayoutState dual-statistics InstanceNorm owner while preserving the first, third, and nested occurrence contracts.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`